nlivaic/DistributedSystems/README.md

 ### Communication and Coordination

 * Respective services need to communicate with one another to pass commands and queries.
 Having one service call another synchronously (over HTTP) makes for brittle communication - availability suffers because if one services in the chain goes down or timeouts, entire operation fails.
+* The solution to above problem is to use a message broker with at-least-once delivery.
+This way a saga will work even if participants are down.
+Another interesting property a message broker should have is ordered delivery - this way we can scale consumers and preserve ordering.
 * Return a response from the API to the client before Saga finishes.
 Let them know how to fetch more data on how the Saga is progressing.
 * Coordination options (choreography and orchestration) are described below.
 * Most resilient communication pattern is sending messages between services.
 An issue with this approach is: what if, after we finish the database transaction locally, we cannot contact the messaging queue?